ippocratis/ippocratis.github.io/_posts/2024-01-18-Mutual-tls.md

 ---

 Configure caddy with reverse proxy and  mutual TLS (mtls) for the proxied service and install the client certificate on android

+Mutual TLS, or mTLS for short, is a method for mutual authentication. mTLS ensures that the parties at each end of a network connection are who they claim to be by verifying that they both have the correct private key.
+The information within their respective TLS certificates provides additional verification.
+If the client do not provide a valid cert, the rerver is not respondind to the clients requests.

 I use caddy for reverse proxy on my running services.